 - Submit your high school transcript

 Have you been admitted to UCLA?
 Congratulations!
-Below is a glimpse at what your classmates will be like.
+Below is a glimpse of what your classmates will be like.

 Here are some interesting facts about the recently admitted class: